 In Canada, you may follow smaller U.S. floor protection requirements ONLY if the user agrees to completely shutdown the appliance, and allow it to cool to where all fire is extinguished and the combustion blower and its indicator light shuts off, prior to opening the firebox door or ash door.
 Place the stove away from combustible walls at least as far as shown in Figures 3 and 4.
-Note the difference in side wall clearance with and without side shields.
+Please note the difference in side wall clearance with and without side shields.

 Note that the clearances shown are minimum for safety but do not leave much room for access when cleaning or servicing.
+Please take this into account when placing the stove.